IrvingHdez/kickstarter-analysis/README.md

-# kickstarter-analysis on Excel and fork
+# kickstarter-analysis on Excel and fork.

 ## Overview of Project